Feature #7791

 Yeah, that makes sense.
 I should create a new ORM just because symbols are not garbage collected.
 That is just an example of how Ruby is developed towards developers' happiness.

-Updated by kstephens (Kurt Stephens) over 11 years ago
+Updated by kstephens (Kurt Stephens) almost 12 years ago

 marcandre (Marc-Andre Lafortune) wrote: